Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Web Application firewall

-The Web Application Firewall will guard our infrastructure against common types of attacks and vulnerabilities.
+The Web Application Firewall will guard our infrastructure against common types of attacks and vulnerabilities, as defined by the [OWASP 3.0 Core Rule Set](https://coreruleset.org/).
 All end-user traffic will flow through the WAF.

 ### Azure Security Center